- Thailand is known as the land of the white elephant.

 - In Thai culture, white elephants in the king's possession represent the power and prosperity of his reign.

-Thailand is called the country of white elephants due to the large population of white elephants found within the country.
-Thailand is officially known as the Kingdom of Thailand and is a unitary state bordered to the south by Malaysia to the east by Cambodia, to the north by Myanmar, and to the west by the Andaman Sea.
-The nation occupies an estimated landmass of 198,116.7 square miles and is home to 68 million people making it the 21st most populous country in the world.
+Thailand is often called the land of white elephants because the Thai royal family possesses several white elephants, but the official name for the country is the Kingdom of Thailand.
+It is a unitary state bordered to the south by Malaysia, to the east by Cambodia and Laos, to the north and northwest by Myanmar, and to the southwest by the Andaman Sea.
+The nation occupies an estimated landmass of 198,116.7 square miles (513,120 sq. km) and is home to almost 70 million people, making it the 20th most populous country in the world.